Self-Testing Graph States Permitting Bounded Classical Communication: Conclusion

 \section{Conclusion}

-In this work we show that it is possible to self test graph states, even when allowing for communication amongst parties.
-Surprisingly we show that for some graph states this can be done directly, that is, in the standard setting of self testing, but allowing communication between the devices.
-For our communication scenario this is not possible for all graph states, but we are able to self test them in a round about way, by preparing larger graph states and measuring them, such that they prepare the target graph state at the same time as self testing it.
+In this work we show that it is possible to self-test graph states, even when allowing for communication amongst parties.
+Surprisingly, we show that for some graph states this can be done directly, that is, in the standard setting of self-testing, but allowing communication between the devices.
+For our communication scenario this is not possible for all graph states, but we are able to self-test them in a round about way, by preparing larger graph states and measuring them, such that they prepare the target graph state at the same time as self-testing it.

 In this work, the allowed communication is defined by the same graph as the state itself, this follows the original works where communication is considered for showing non-classicality \cite{barrett2007modeling,Meyer2023}, which is motivated by the fact that it is natural that neighbors in the graph communicate in order to establish the graph state itself.
 One could, of course, consider different communication graphs.
 And indeed states which are not graph states.
 This would be an interesting open set of problems.